Skip to content

 Label ID

-URI id
+URI https://opengeometadata.org/ogm-aardvark/#id

 Obligation Required

-Multivalued false
+Multivalued False

-Purpose To provide a unique alpha-numeric ID for the item that will act as the primary key in Solr and to create a unique landing page for the item
+Purpose To provide a unique alpha-numeric ID for the item that will act as the primary key in Solr and to create a unique landing page for the item.

 Commentary This field makes up the URL for the resource in GeoBlacklight.
 It is visible to the user and is used to create permalinks.
-The value should be alpha-numeric characters separated by dashes.
 If having a readable slug is desired, it is common to use the form institution-keyword1-keyword2.
-It should also be globally unique across all institutions in your GeoBlacklight index.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value "princeton-rv042w38t"
+Example Value "princeton-rv042w38t"

 Element Set GBL

-Group Administrative
+Group Identifiers

 Identifier